Who can register / enrol?

 How many children participate?

-We had over 700 children in last year's program, and we're now limited by the amount of space on the beach that we're allowed to use as determined by Mosman Council.
+We have 700 children in the program.
+We're limited by the amount of space on the beach that we're allowed to use as determined by Mosman Council.

 Why can’t I make contact by phone, or with a named representative?